spencerbruce/spencerbruce.github.io/source/_drafts/Notes.md

-better text, color and style in desc for post animate on hover, change underline on image favs train ride
+better text, color and style in desc for post animate on hover, change underline on image favs making a more equitable world in tech train ride
 DIY link page
 terrzo background
 google card thing

 Notes for what's to come:
-- mention being a ballboy reject lol or train ride or something idk, add emojis foster parent becoming 1% FTP
+- train ride or something idk, add emojis foster parent becoming 1% FTP kofi

-- projects to add: (with gifs???)
     - TRAIN RIDEEE, map with google sheets thing projects i like: playdate travel, seeing china/japan/learning a language